elisan0107/jpa-query-assignment3/README.md

 🔴 **Important Note:** What is a named query?

+A Named query is a query that can be identified by a name, a meaningful name.
+It is like using alias names.
+This will be done in an xml file and all the named queries will be written in this file. /Nahid

+This file will be under META-INF and it is called: orm.xml

 ## Finally
 - [ ] Send your GitHub link to Google Classroom.